 Considering Teen Plastic Surgery New Jersey

 Children and teens can be cruel to kids who don’t fit in.
 Although cosmetic surgery can’t change your IQ, it can significantly improve your appearance—things such as large noses, weak chins, protruding ears, significant breast asymmetry, overly large breasts, or no breast development at all.
 Even teenage acne can be improved with up-to-date IPL treatments.
-These procedures should improve your social life and self esteem in addition to allowing you to feel more comfortable with yourself and your appearance.
+These procedures can help you feel more comfortable with yourself and your appearance.

 Different parts of the face and body mature at different ages; this will dictate when surgery can safely be performed.
 The following procedures are appropriate for teenagers and young adults:

-Gynecomastia surgery—unusually large male breasts will often disappear after puberty.
-If the condition persists for more than two years, it is very unlikely to resolve by itself and surgical correction can be considered, usually at the age of 14.
+- Gynecomastia surgery—unusually large male breasts will often disappear after puberty.
+If the condition persists for more than two years, it is very unlikely to resolve by itself and surgical correction can be considered, usually by age 14.

-Botox and fillers—have been approved to improve overactive facial muscles and wrinkles in patients over the age of 18.
+- Botox and fillers have been approved to improve overactive facial muscles or wrinkles in patients over the age of 18.

 There are several important questions teenagers and parents must answer when considering teenage plastic surgery, according to the American Society of Plastic Surgeons.